yuenboonyee/AccessibilityDemo2/Readme.txt

 This demo illustrates how to:
 - make a form accessible, even with elements that are contained in a UIView subview.
-- make a graph accessible.
+- make a graph accessible using the UIAccessibilityContainer informal protocol.

 References: